 It might be that neither you nor your spouse were active participants in a company plan.
 If so, you can deduct your IRA contributions regardless of how high your income is.

-If you're covered by a company plan, a second test determines how much of your IRA contribution you can deduct.
+IRA Income Test If you're covered by a company plan, a second test decides how much of your IRA contribution you can deduct.
 If you're an active participant in a company plan, the traditional IRA deduction:

-Begins to phase out when your modified adjusted gross income (AGI) reaches $58,000 - $92,000 if married filing jointly
+Begins to phase out when your modified adjusted gross income (AGI) reaches $59,000 -- or $95,000 if married filing jointly

 If your modified AGI is equal to or less than the lower phase-out amount, you can deduct your full IRA contribution.
 This is true even if you're an active participant in a company plan.
-For these purposes, your modified AGI is your adjusted gross income with these items added back:
+For these purposes, your modified AGI is your AGI with these items added back:

 Traditional IRA deduction